getsetup-io/embed-npm-package/docs/quickstart-upgrade.md

   window.location.assign(targetUrl)
 }

-// Token exchange is not yet implemented with the embed webapp and not required in case of most of the partners const tokenRequestCallBack = () => {}
+// Token exchange is handled on a case-by-case basis.
+Pass this if it's not to be implemented. const tokenRequestCallBack = () => {}

 GSU.createIframe({